landongn/inked/README.md

 However, in order to make stories more expressive and artistic, inked attempts to extend the ink specifications by mapping them into [Svelte Components](https://svelte.dev) -- web components, basically -- to provide a full suite of tools to construct visual representations for everything within the ink specficiations, as well as some fun tricks.

-In other words, you have creative control over how each ink story step is rendered into html, along with control over how to make them interactive (click, drag, swipe, and so on.), without sacrificing a powerful and expressive interactivity model based on a familiar, web based interaction paradigm.
+In other words, you have total creative control over how each ink story step is rendered into html, along with control over how to make them interactive (click, drag, swipe, and so on.), without sacrificing a powerful and expressive interactivity model based on a familiar, web based interaction paradigm.

 ## why?
 The web is a perfect medium for interactive fiction; writing interactive fiction web applications isn't exactly a great time.